 Jane spends a lot of time at the beginning of the book with her uncle’s family, who are MEAN, and in an orphanage, where everyone is ALSO MEAN.
-Then she leaves school to become a governess and meets Mr. Rochester, who is NICE.
-They fall in love and everything is great except for the apparent ghost in the house that everyone pretends not to notice.
+Then she becomes a governess and meets Mr. Rochester, who is NICE.
+(Relatively, I mean.
+He’s really not that nice.)
+The two of them fall in love, and everything is great—except for the noisy ghost upstairs that everyone pretends not to notice.

 “Great” is a bit strong.
-It would definitely go on my list of the 100 Most Mediocre Books of All Time, though.
+It would definitely go on my list of the Most Mediocre Books of All Time, though.

 I ask you to pass through life at my side—to be my second self, and best earthly companion.